wallarm/product-documentation/docs/latest/installation/oob/tcp-traffic-mirror/deployment.md

 ```

 In the [article](configuration.md), you will find the list of more supported configuration parameters.

+### Setting the mode (required)

+It is required to specify the `tcp-capture` mode in the corresponding chart value to run the solution for the TCP traffic mirror analysis.

 ### Choosing a network interface for listening